People often ask what it costs the Directors to run Belize Bird Rescue. Here are our major, unavoidable daily expenses

 'Facility' is a broad term for everything that is Belize Bird Rescue.
 The entire ground floor of the 10,000 sq.ft. building encompasses the food prep area, nursery, quarantine, clinic, bathroom, office, storage areas and some of the non-releasable resident birds.

-All of the buildings and practically all of the enclosures were funded from the Directors' personal savings.
-Thankfully we now have only a few more facility needs before we at an optimum.
-Our current costs are mainly for expansion, upkeep, repairs and replacement of existing facilities
+All of the buildings and practically all of the enclosures were originally funded from the Directors' personal savings.
+Our current costs are for expansion, upkeep, repairs and replacement of existing facilities

 We use Animal Medical Centre in Belize City as they are the most suitably qualified for avian veterinary care and orthopaedics.